blicht19/student-planner/README.md

 ![agenda-page](./docs/images/agenda-page.png)

-Click the + icon in the bottom-right corner to add new classes, assignment, exams, tasks, or events.
-This button is accessible from any page of the application.
+Click the + icon in the bottom-right corner to add new classes, assignments, exams, tasks, or events.
+This button is accessible from any page in the application.

 ![add-item](./docs/images/add-item.png)

-Select the checkbox on an item to mark it as completed.
+Select the checkbox on an item to mark it as complete.
 Click the pen icon to view more information about an agenda item and edit it.
 You can also view and edit an event, class, or exam by clicking on its block in the schedule.

 ![edit-item](./docs/images/edit-item.png)